-In this section, we are going to review how to create a recipe for header-only libraries, how to package already built libraries, and how to create recipes for tool requires an applications.
+In this section, we will review how to create a recipe for header-only libraries, how to package already built libraries, and how to create recipes for tool requires and applications.

 Header-only packages

 In this section, we are going to learn how to create a recipe for a header-only library.